wlchin/SampleExplorer/README.md

 ## Downloading the transcriptome embeddings file

-For users requiring only the default use case (semantic search followed by transcriptome expansion), an [embeddings-only vector store](https://data.pawsey.org.au/download/RNAseq_AB1_Renca/BioRAG/transcriptomic_db_embedding_only.h5ad) can be used in the place of the transcriptomic vector store above.
+For users requiring only the default use case (natural language search followed by transcriptome expansion), an [embeddings-only vector store](https://data.pawsey.org.au/download/RNAseq_AB1_Renca/BioRAG/transcriptomic_db_embedding_only.h5ad) can be used in the place of the transcriptomic vector store above.
 This embeddings-only file is smaller (1 GB) but does not have the reference transcriptomes described in the sections above.
 Hence, transcriptome search (using a gene set) as the initial step will not be possible.

 ## License